On taste

 Taste isn't just opinion

-It's tempting to say taste is subjective and leave it at that.
-But every creative field has a rough consensus on what's great and what isn't.
+A simple test: can you engage with the people you admire when you disagree?
+Not just have a preference, but articulate a position they'd take seriously?
+Every creative field has a rough consensus on what's great and what isn't.
 You don't have to agree with every expert, but if you can't understand why they hold their opinions, well enough to have a real conversation about it, your taste needs work.

 Your work has a ceiling, and taste is it

+Nobody tells this to people who are beginners, and I really wish somebody had told this to me.
+All of us who do creative work, we get into it because we have good taste.
+But it's like there is this gap.
+For the first couple years that you're making stuff, what you're making isn't so good.
+It's not that great.
+It's trying to be good, it has ambition to be good, but it's not that good.
+But your taste, the thing that got you into the game, is still killer.
+And your taste is good enough that you can tell that what you're making is kind of a disappointment to you.
+A lot of people never get past that phase.
+They quit.
 And if you are just starting out or if you are still in this phase, you gotta know its normal and the most important thing you can do is do a lot of work.
 Do a huge volume of work.
-Put yourself on a deadline so that every week or every month you know you’re going to finish one story.
-It is only by going through a volume of work that you’re going to catch up and close that gap.
-And the work you’re making will be as good as your ambitions.
+It is only by going through a volume of work that you're going to catch up and close that gap.
+And the work you're making will be as good as your ambitions. —Ira Glass

 Recognizing bad is easy, recognizing good is hard